Quickstart

 kayak.query(...)wraps one token matrix as aLateQuery.kayak.documents(...)collects aligned ids and token matrices..pack()materializes the search-readyLateIndex.kayak.search(...)andkayak.maxsim(...)run exact scoring on the selected backend.

-If You Start From Text Instead Of Vectors
+If You Start From Plain Text Instead Of Vectors

 Use one encoder plus one retriever: